jruales/Reading-List-2016/README.md

 ### Non-Fiction -- Biographical/Historical

-"Surely You're Joking, Mr. Feynman!": Adventures of a Curious Character by Richard Feynman
+[27% done] "Surely You're Joking, Mr. Feynman!": Adventures of a Curious Character by Richard Feynman

 Buffett: The Making of an American Capitalist by Roger Lowenstein